clearlinux/swupd-client/README.md

 To help us to reproduce a bug reported, please attach the swupd command line, the command output, swupd version ('swupd -v' output) and clear linux version ('swupd info' output).

+For other questions, contact us in Clear Linux mailing list (dev@lists.clearlinux.org) or IRC channel ( #clearlinux on Freenode).

 ## How to contribute

 Swupd client is open for contributions, so we are more than willing to review your patches!